4.75 from 4 reviews

 This post may contain affiliate links.
 Please read our disclosure policy.

-Valentine’s Day isn’t really Valentine’s Day without some type of yummy dessert.
-These perfectly baked cookies are studded with soft and melty milk chocolate M&Ms and are incredibly chewy.
+These perfectly baked Valentine’s Day M&M Cookies are studded with melty milk chocolate M&Ms and are incredibly soft and chewy.

 • Perfectly soft for days